Polar Bear and Penguin Habitats

 The upcoming Walter Family Arctic Tundra will reflect the latest understanding of the species’ needs.
 Pools will encourage natural underwater play, but there will also be plenty of dry tundra terrain for the massive predators to explore.

 This new, larger habitat can be divided into two separate living spaces—a necessity for hoped-for cubs down the road!
 In addition to the built-in breeding room, the space will also have a cave offering a cool retreat on hot summer days.

 Penguins, Hold the Ice

-Located next to Regenstein African Journey, this outdoor exhibit will be home to more than a dozen African penguins.
+Located next to Regenstein African Journey, the Robert and Mayari Pritzker Penguin Cove will be home to more than a dozen African penguins.
 This species is native to South Africa’s temperate coasts in the wild, meaning they’re well adapted to living outdoors during Chicago summers and winters.

 More than a dozen penguins will dive and play in the pool fronting the habitat’s rocky cliffs.
 Nest boxes behind the scenes will give the bird a cozy space to pair up in…and produce the next generation.

 Post from the President—Parties and Planning